Am4nzi/simple-appointment-system/README.md

 # Appointment Interface

-A Vue.js application which provides theh user with the ability to monitor and change appointments.
+A simple Vue.js appointment booking system which provides the user with the ability to add, remove and make adjustments to their appointments.

 ## Tech